substack/shallow-copy/readme.markdown

 # shallow-copy

-make a shallow copy of an object
+make a shallow copy of an object or array

 # example